Fifth person in the world cured of HIV: here's his story

 Photo: IStock

-“I'm really happy to be able to tell my story,” says Paul Edmunds.
+“I'm really happy that I can tell my story,” says Paul Edmunds.

 Paul's story began after he came out.
 The boy from a small town in Georgia soon moved to San Francisco (California).